MohammedAbidNafi/github-visitor-counter/README.md

 - Thanks to all contributors and users who help improve this service
 - Special thanks to the open source community for making tools like this possible

-## 💖 Support This Project
+## � Support This Project

 If you find this service useful, consider supporting its development and hosting costs:

 [![Sponsor](https://img.shields.io/badge/Sponsor-❤️-ff69b4?style=for-the-badge&logo=github-sponsors)](https://github.com/sponsors/MohammedAbidNafi)

-Your support helps keep this service free for everyone! 🙏DME:
+Your support helps keep this service free for everyone! 🙏

+## �📄 License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## 🔗 Links

 ```markdown
 ![Profile Views](https://viewcounter.live/your-github-username)